-An almighty roar chills you to the bone and in the blink of an eye you’re wrestling on the ground with the lion.
+An almighty roar chills you to the bone, and in the blink of an eye, you’re wrestling on the ground with the lion.
 Adrenaline pumping, you’re fighting for your life.
-Despite its size and power, you mange to push the beast’s head back, desperate to keep it’s razor sharp teeth as far away as possible.
+Despite its size and power, you manage to push the beast’s head back, desperate to keep its razor-sharp teeth as far away as possible.

-Everyone knows that lions represent courage, so if you see one in your dreams there’s a strong likelihood it means you face having to be bold enough to face down a significant challenge in your waking life.
+Everyone knows that lions represent courage, so if you see one in your dreams, there’s a strong likelihood it means you have to be bold enough to face a significant challenge in your waking life.

 Freud believed dreams represent ‘a disguised fulfilment of a repressed wish’.
 If you experience lion dreams and you’re interested in finding out what they mean for you, it’s worth taking some time for self-reflection.
-It may give you an opportunity to deal with your emotions – perhaps through therapy or meditation, or by simply facing an issue head on so you can move forwards in a positive way.
+It may give you an opportunity to deal with your emotions – perhaps through therapy, meditation, or by simply facing an issue head-on so you can move forward in a positive way.

-When a magnificent lion appears in your dreams it can be taken as a sign to bring energy, passion, and motivation to an important project or life goal.
-Having this dream is an indication you should, “stand tall, hold your shoulders high, and stand your ground with a loud roar”, says Crystal Clear Intuition.
+When a magnificent lion appears in your dreams, it can be taken as a sign to bring energy, passion, and motivation to an important project or life goal.
+Having this dream is an indication you should “stand tall, hold your shoulders high, and stand your ground with a loud roar”, according to Crystal Clear Intuition.
 In other words, don’t give in to people who are trying to bring you down.

 Due to their position reigning at the top of the food chain, lions are generally seen as a powerful and positive symbol.
 They appear to represent courage, strength, bravery, and protection of their family.
 A sign of control and power, they’re dangerous when they need to be but are humble at the same time.